stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

   Zamacona strode briskly along down the steep, interminable slope; his progress checked at times by the bad walking that came from loose rock fragments, or by the excessive precipitousness of the grade.
-The distance of the mist-shrouded plain must have been enormous, for many hours&rsquo; walking brought him apparently no closer to it than he had been before.
+The distance of the mist-shrouded plain must have been enormous, for many hours' walking brought him apparently no closer to it than he had been before.
-Behind him was always the great hill stretching upward into a bright a&euml;rial sea of bluish coruscations.
+Behind him was always the great hill stretching upward into a bright aërial sea of bluish coruscations.
 Silence was universal; so that his own footsteps, and the fall of stones that he dislodged, struck on his ears with startling distinctness.
-It was at what he regarded as about noon that he first saw the abnormal footprints which set him to thinking of Charging Buffalo&rsquo;s terrible hints, precipitate flight, and strangely abiding terror.
+It was at what he regarded as about noon that he first saw the abnormal footprints which set him to thinking of Charging Buffalo's terrible hints, precipitate flight, and strangely abiding terror.

   The rock-strown nature of the soil gave few opportunities for tracks of any